 90-Minute Pottery Wheel Experience

-Not ready or able to commit to a full class, but just want to try making something on the pottery wheel?
-This 90 minute pottery wheel experience is the perfect way to simply try-it-out.
-I'll start with a short, mini-demo on what to do, and the rest of the time is yours to experience what it's like to sit at the pottery wheel.
+Have you ever wanted to try sitting at the potter's wheel?
+This 90 minute pottery wheel experience is the perfect way to simply try it out.
+I'll begin the time with a brief demo on what to do, and the rest of the time is yours to explore what it's like to throw and shape clay into pottery.
 I can offer as much or as little hands-on help as desired.
-You'll have the option at the end to choose one piece to keep and leave with me for finishing.
+You will have the option at the end to choose one piece to keep and leave with me for finishing.
 I'll do all the post-construction work: trimming, bisque-firing, glazing, and glaze-firing, along with signing your name and the date that you made the piece.
 Glaze-fired work is generally ready for pick-up three weeks later (sometimes sooner), or it can be mailed to you for a small fee.
-I am able to host two people at a time during these mini-sessions, and you'll each have your own wheel.
+I am able to host two people at a time during these mini-sessions, so invite a friend!
+You'll each have your own wheel.
 Ages 15 and under are accepted if attending with an adult participant.

 In this 9-hour course, I will cover all of the basics of centering the clay, opening, raising the walls, shaping your pot, and how to trim and prepare your pottery for the kiln.
 This class is perfect for new students who have never worked with clay, students who might be enrolled in a large class setting and aren't getting enough personal instruction, or as a refresher course for those who have tried it before and are returning to the hobby.

 If you prefer to work off-wheel, our time will be used to explore hand-building construction techniques.
 Beautiful pottery can be made without the use of the wheel, and I'll show you how!